1,000+ Opportunities

 Casa Susanna, in Jewett, New York, was a popular weekend destination for cross-dressing men and transgender women in the early 1960s.
 WMHT is excited to share Casa Susanna with our community.
 In addition, WMHT will produce a broadcast premiere screening and discussion event around the Casa Susanna film, exploring issues of rights, and what it means to create an inclusive society.

-Based on current listing details, eligibility includes: Nonprofit organizations in the Capital Region of New York State.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in the Capital Region of New York State.
+Confirm the full requirements in the official notice before applying.